Omnidens

-Omnidens, meaning "all-tooth", is an extinct genus of large Cambrian animal known only from a series of large mouth apparatus and sclerotized talon-like structures, originally mistaken as the mouthparts of anomalocaridids.
+Omnidens, meaning "all-tooth", is an extinct genus of large Cambrian panarthropod known only from a series of large mouth apparatus and sclerotized talon-like structures, originally mistaken as the mouthparts of anomalocaridids.
 When first named, it was interpreted as a giant priapulid, but is now considered a panarthropod.
-Its mouth apparatus closely resembles that of the smaller gilled lobopodian Pambdelurion, indicating it is likely to have been a close relative of that species, potentially even synonymous.
-With a maximum estimated body length of 1.5 m, Omnidens is suggested to have been the largest known free-living Cambrian organism.
+Its mouth apparatus closely resembles that of the smaller gilled lobopodian Pambdelurion, indicating it is likely to have been a close relative of that species.
+With a maximum estimated body length of 1.5 m, Omnidens is suggested to have been the largest known free-living Cambrian organism and likely apex predator.
 Omnidens fossils are found in the Maotianshan Shales in the Yunnan Province of southern China, and are especially abundant from the slightly younger Xiaoshiba Lagerstätte locality.

 History

 The first-described specimen of Omnidens was first described in 1994.
 At the time, it was interpreted as the oral cone of an anomalocaridid, and it was used as evidence to claim that anomalocaridids could reach a maximum body length of up to 2 meters.
 Omnidens fossils were later described as specimens of Peytoia and Parapeytoia until finally being recognized as a distinct species in 2006 and named Omnidens amplus.
 At this time, it was reinterpreted as a gigantic priapulid, at least 1 m long, far exceeding most known priapulids in size.
 Its specific name, amplus, means "large" or "giant".
 Omnidens was later identified as a close relative of the gilled lobopodian Pambdelurion.
 In 2024, additional remains were described from Xiaoshiba Lagerstätte, which were proposed as a new species, O. qionqii, after the mythical, man-eating Qiongqi, one of four ancient creatures in Chinese mythology, whose name means "distressingly strange".
 The validity of this new species was later questioned, as all specimens which remained identified as O. amplus lacked a narrowed plate, and none possessed an additional complete pair of plates for the claimed total of 14, the two primary diagnostic characters for O. qiongqii.
 A modification of the mouth interpretation was also given, arguing that the mouth included an unpaired "median plate" at the anterior of the mouth, which explained the occurrence of an additional, unpaired tooth in some fossils.
 The remaining diagnostic characters were also disputed, including the strict alignment of the inner teeth into columns; this trait was also not demonstrated as unique to one species over the other.
 The original authors responded, arguing that the existence of a median plate was unfounded, as it could not be identified in disarticulated specimens.